VagelisKalimeris/RestAPI-Manage-Productions-And-Crew/README.md

 Plus an association table binding crew to productions.

-Using just the association table entries, the dates from main tables, and performing interval overlap calculations, we infer validity and perform all required operations.
+Using just the association table entries, the dates from two main tables, and performing **interval overlap calculations**, we infer validity and perform all required operations.

 All complex operations including database writes, have been carefully wrapped in [serialized][sqlite transactions] transactions to avoid race conditions in case of concurrent execution.